oncutz/test_mind_geek/README.md

 -------------

 ### Database
+Run the commands in table_creation.sql

-Edit the file `config/db.php` with real data, for example:
+Edit the file `config/db.php` with real data:

 ```php
 return [